Kev1n8088/OshTelemega/README.md

 ## Basic Manual

-All wago ports are the same as the Telemega screw terminals, except for the addition of a connector to select between either an external switch, or the internal mag switch (you could use both!)
+All Wago ports are the same as the Telemega screw terminals, except for the addition of a connector to select between an external switch and the internal mag switch (you can use both!).

 To enable the internal mag switch, bridge the terminals marked **MG**.
 A magnet's **N** pole perpendicular to the top surface magnetic sensor (under the square buzzer) arms the device.

 A fully armed device has the dual-LED next to the mag sensor fully lit (green and red).
 To begin the disarm process, expose the sensor to a **S** pole, then a **N** pole, and then an **S** pole.
-This will cycle the LED lights and prevents any disarm risk from launch towers that may generate magnetic fields.
+This will cycle the LED lights.
+This feature prevents any risk of disarming from launch towers that may generate magnetic fields.

 If a device on the pad has a partially lit LED, the disarm process has started.
-It is recommended that a disarm and arming cycle be completed to reduce the risk of an inadvertent disarm; however, even in the started disarm process, the device is still just as, if not less, sensitive to magnetic fields as industry-standard altimeters.
+It is recommended that a disarm and arming cycle be completed to reduce the risk of inadvertent disarm; however, even during the disarm process, the device remains as, if not less, sensitive to stray magnetic fields as industry-standard altimeters.

 To use an external switch, simply wire it in series with the terminals marked **SW**.